-DeFi removes most of the risks associated with traditional finance due to its radically different design.
-Since DeFi protocols are implemented on public blockchains and the code is open source, you need to worry less about transparency concerns, as everyone can see the code and the amount of liquidity locked in each protocol and review its inner workings.
+Since DeFi protocols are implemented on public blockchains and the code is open source, users need to worry less about transparency concerns, as anyone can monitor the amount of liquidity locked in each protocol and review its inner workings.

 This doesn’t mean that DeFi is risk-free, however, but just that the risks inherent to DeFi are different from the ones in traditional finance.

 Scams in DeFi

 Scams are an ever-present phenomenon online, and DeFi is no exception.
 The most important kind are phishing attacks, in which a scammer tricks you into giving over your private key or depositing funds into something that looks like a legitimate lending protocol or DEX.
 Remember, since DeFi isn’t centralised, anyone can create a blockchain address and website that looks like a legitimate protocol.

 To protect against phishing attacks, always make sure that you’re visiting the correct URL and never click on links in emails from unknown addresses.
 Scammers can be very creative, and they will often email you saying that your funds are in danger unless you hand over your private keys.
 Such emails are always malicious – no one will ever ask for your private key or seed phrase unless they’re intending to steal your crypto!